-Homes are shared with 1-4 others and housemates are carefully chosen based on discussions and criteria like age, gender, interests, disability types and most importantly, overall compatibility with each other.
+Homes are shared and housemates are carefully chosen based on discussions and criteria like age, gender, interests, disability types and most importantly, overall compatibility with each other.

 Making the move

 We appreciate that moving into a new home is a big step.
 That’s why we use a gradual transition process to make the move as smooth as possible.
 You will be fully supported by our large, but close-knit team consisting of the Community Living Area Manager and Support Workers.
-All the team know every resident really well and are always willing and able to assist.
+All the team know every participant personally and are always willing and able to assist.

 What you need to provide